markstringer-dti/markstringer-dti.github.io/dti.md

 There are four meetings.
 1. Stand up
 2. Planning
-3. Shown and Tell (or Sprint Showcase, or Sprint Demo)
+3. Show and Tell (or Sprint Showcase, or Sprint Demo)
 4. Retrospective

 ##### Stand up
 For me the power of Scrum is that it tells you to do some things.
 And they are very simple things - meetings.
 And it tells you to have some things and they are quite simple things - artefacts.

-The first things to start doing with any team that you're working with is to have a standup.
-The standup is a meeting that happens at the same time every day (every working day)  in the same place.
+The first thing to start doing with any team that you're working with is to have a standup.
+The standup is a meeting that happens at the same time every working day in the same place.
 I'm writing this in 2021, which I hope is at the tail end of the covid-19 pandemic, but who knows.
 And most software development work over the last two years has been online.
 So, the idea that everybody who's at the standup should be standing up feels very out of date.
 I've got into several arguments about it before.
-But it's definitely not worth the fight at the moment.
+But, right now, it's not worth the fight.
 It will be interesting to see what happens should we ever return to "normal" and go back to the office.

-I still think there's a lot to be said for the act of standing up though.
+Even so, I still think there's a lot to be said for the act of standing up.
 It's doing something *different* from what the team does for the rest of the day.
 I think there is some power to the simple act of adopting a different physical stance when you do something.

 Anyway.
-Get your team together and get each of them to roughly answer three questions.
-What did they do yesterday?
-Or the last working day if they didn't work.
+Get your team together and get each of them to roughly answer these three questions.
+What did they do yesterday, or the last working day?
 What are they going to do today?
 And is there anything that's blocking them?
 That is, is there anything that's stopping them from doing what they want to do?

 And try to keep the whole thing under 20 minutes.
 Try to push things forward if there are obvious digressions.
 Sick cats?
 Sympathy yes, long discussion of ailments no. Someone's team did well in the sports?
 Brief chuckle yes, blow by blow analysis, no. Somebody mentions a problem that you think you know how to solve?
 Agreement to talk to them in detail about it after standup yes.
-Getting right into the nitty gritty right there in the meeting, no.
+Getting right into the nitty gritty right there in the meeting?
+No.

 That's it.
 I don't know what the Scrum guide says these days.
 Maybe it says something different.
 The stuff I've just described?
 You've fried the egg on that one.

 ##### Planning
 Get the team together and discuss what you're going to do in the next fixed period.
 The world seems to have settled on two weeks as the agreed fixed length of time.
 And I don't have much against it, except to point out that in my experience, sometimes work is obviously moving on a larger "cadence".
-By that I mean on a different rhythm, a different fixed period.
+By that I mean on a different rhythm, a different fixed period, to a different beat.
 And it's worth noticing these as the team progresses and discusses what you want to do about them.

 Sometimes things are so crazy that a week works better.
 I avoid any options other than multiples of seven days, because calendar arithmetic is beyond me.
 And I truly believe in the power of getting into the rhythm.
 If this is Wednesday and it wasn't planning last Wednesday, it must be planning today.
 That's it.
 That's all the effort anyone should ever need to put into figuring out if today is planning day or not.